komunitin/komunitin-api/README.md

 # Komunitin API
 **Disclaimer**: This is a *work in progress* with the primary goal to be used as a starting point for further discussion.
-Coments are welcomed as github issues or direct email contact at komunitinbox@gmail.com.
+Comments are very welcome as GitHub issues or direct email contact at komunitinbox@gmail.com.

 ## HTTP API
 The API is divided in several modules: